millzyvanillzy/SQL/README.md

 # SQL
-SQL Portfolio
+My SQL Portfolio

 ## Behold!
 It's a new dawn.
- If I am the oyster, then allow me to share my pearls of code.
+ If I am the oyster, then sprinkle me with Tabasco and allow me to share my pearls of code.